 0xc000027b: An application-internal exception has occurred.
 This error occurs when an access denied error happens during app initialization that is fatal and cause an exception that leads to the crash.

-If you use Process Monitor to track Apps' executables or related files, you receive the following access denied logs pointing to the missing permission for the user account that you log on to:
+If you use Process Monitor to track the Apps' executables or related files, you may see "access denied" is logged, which points to missing permissions for the currently logon user.
+This includes the following:

 For file subsystem :